devika-be/Data-Science-and-Machine-Learning-Projects/README.md

    - **Results:** The model accuracies of Logistic Regression, SVM and KNN are quite similar i.e. 93.8 %.
 The accuracy of Decision Tree Classifier is 91.8 %.
 So, we can use any of these models to predict the heart stroke.

+5. [Breast Cancer Prediction]

+   - **Description:** This project aims to predict whether a breast mass is malignant or benign using classification algorithms.
+The dataset consists of features derived from digitized images of fine needle aspirate (FNA) of breast masses.
+These features capture various characteristics of the cell nuclei in the images, such as radius, texture, smoothness, and symmetry, which are critical indicators in breast cancer diagnosis.

+  - **Technologies Used:** The notebook utilizes Exploratory Data Analysis (EDA), Logistic Regression, Support Vector Machine (SVM), Decision Tree Classifier, and K-Nearest Neighbors (KNN) for model training and evaluation.

+Results:
+The machine learning models showed promising results.
+SVM and Logistic Regression achieved the highest accuracy of 96.5%, followed closely by KNN at 95.6% and Decision Tree at 93.4%.
+Based on the performance, SVM or Logistic Regression can be preferred for reliable breast cancer prediction.